HakunaMatata2218/System-Software-Security_Group8/README.md

 # Leiden University System & Software Security Assignment 2: Hands-on Project - Group 8

-Welcome to the official repository of Group 8 for Assignment 2 of the System &amp; Software Security course, part of the Master’s program at Leiden University.
+Welcome to the official repository for Assignment 2, Group 8 of the Leiden University Master's course Systems and Software Security.

-# CENTRIS: Reuse Detection Tool
+# CENTRIS: Reproduction and Java language dataset experiments

 ### Requirements